flare-foundation/docs/docs/dev/getting-started/deployment/specific-address.md

     }
 }
 ```

 This is a simple contract that will print the string “Hello World!”

-Now let's create a deploy script and deploy our contract, In your scripts folder, create a new file named `deployHelloWorld.js` and paste the following:
+Now let's create a deployment script and deploy our contract, In your scripts folder, create a new file named `deployHelloWorld.js` and paste the following:

 ``` javascript
 const { ethers } = require("hardhat");